liberland/docs/constitution/Liberland-constitution.md

 * **§II.7.** No law shall mandate any person to associate and/or transact with any other person; nor shall it prohibit it.
 * **§II.8.** No law shall abridge the freedom of thought and feeling, or their peaceful expression or dissemination, as in speech, press and other media, artistic depiction, or religious practice; nor shall any law promote or hinder any religion, artistic culture, gender or specific community.
 * **§II.9.** No law shall abridge the right to assemble peacefully where no rights of others are infringed.
-* **§II.10.** No law shall establish the institution of slavery, conscription, indenture, or any other form of involuntary servitude other than the Jury duty, within the Free Republic of Liberland, or in any place subject to its jurisdiction.
+* **§II.10.** No law shall establish the institution of slavery, conscription, indenture, or any other form of involuntary servitude, within the Free Republic of Liberland, or in any place subject to its jurisdiction.
 * **§II.11.** No law shall abridge the right of any person to use or issue any commodity or item as currency; nor shall the Public Administration of the Free Republic of Liberland engage in any form of monetary regulation or currency issue; nor shall it establish any Central Bank.
 * **§II.12.** No law shall propose, consent to, or request the incorporation of the Free Republic of Liberland, or any part thereof, to any other jurisdiction.
-* **§II.13.** No law shall abridge the use of any chemical substance by any person of age, so long as the use is not designed to harm any person without his or her consent and/or damages property without consent of the owner.
+* **§II.13.** No law shall impose any obligations as to pursuing and/or obtaining any stage of education by any person; nor shall it regulate the content of any curriculum used by any school or any higher education institute at any stage of education.
-* **§II.14.** No law shall impose any obligations as to pursuing and/or obtaining any stage of education by any person; nor shall it regulate the content of any curriculum used by any school or any higher education institute at any stage of education.
+* **§II.14.** No law shall establish and/or regulate the institution of marriage between persons of age.
-* **§II.15.** No law shall establish and/or regulate the institution of marriage between persons of age.
+* **§II.15.** No law shall oblige any person to acquire any form of insurance and/or pension scheme, nor shall it provide any incentive in that respect.
-* **§II.16.** No law shall oblige any person to acquire any form of insurance and/or pension scheme, nor shall it provide any incentive in that respect.
+* **§II.16.** No law shall prohibit video and/or audio recording of any agent of the Public Administration in public space and whilst on duty.
-* **§II.17.** No law shall prohibit video and/or audio recording of any agent of the Public Administration in public space and whilst on duty.
+* **§II.17.** No law shall abridge the right of self-defence and/or defence of one's property against initiators of aggression, including the agents of the Public Administration where acting unlawfully and/or in error.
-* **§II.18.** No law shall abridge the right of self-defence and/or defence of one's property against initiators of aggression, including the agents of the Public Administration where acting unlawfully and/or in error.
+* **§II.18.** No law shall institute price controls of goods and/or services, nor rent controls.
-* **§II.19.** No law shall institute price controls of goods and/or services, nor rent controls.
+* **§II.19.** No law shall regulate the rules concerning uploading and/or transmitting any materials through the Internet and/or any other medium of exchange, where all parties of age involved consent; nor shall it regulate the rules concerning displaying and/or accessing such material.
-* **§II.20.** No law shall regulate the rules concerning uploading and/or transmitting any materials through the Internet and/or any other medium of exchange, where all parties of age involved consent; nor shall it regulate the rules concerning displaying and/or accessing such material.
+* **§II.20.** No law shall exempt Assembly Representatives from its operation, nor deny to any person the equal protection of the laws.

 ### Article III: Individual Rights